 Researchers receive USDA grant to study transport of pollen from genetically engineered switchgrass and hemp.
 See the news article about a new project by David Schmale, Hosein Foroutan, and me.

 In N degrees of freedom, the boundary of orbits escaping across an index-1 saddle, starting at the same initial energy, goes from a (2N-2)-dimensional hyper-cylinder in the conservative case to a (2N-2)-dimensional hyper-ellipsoid in the dissipative case.
-See the preprint here.
+See the paper here.

 News piece on a special edition of Scientific American on "Wild Ideas in Science" that features an article by me and David Schmale on the transport of microbes in the air and water.
 There's an 'atmospheric superhighway' that transports microbes across the globe, modeled using fluid dynamics and mathematics, and sampled using drones.
 The special issue covers what it calls "amazing innovations that just might save the planet and us".